-The following article will share five ways publishers can enrich their monetization strategies, streamline operations, and increase profits.
+The article presents five ways for publishers to enhance their monetization strategies, streamline operations, and increase profits.

 Programmatic advertising is on the rise despite the ongoing health crisis, and maybe even owing its success to it.

-According to recent evaluations, programmatic ad spending is expected to reach around 95 billion US dollars in 2022, with a rapid yearly increase since the pandemic had started.
+According to recent evaluations, programmatic ad spending in the US is expected to reach around 168 billion US dollars in 2024.

 There are numerous reasons for such growth; many of them are connected with the current reality we live in, transformed by the pandemic.
 As more and more people worldwide spend significant amounts of time online, businesses realize the need to restructure and adjust to new circumstances.